 That is especially true in this case, involving as it does the public's interest in the Government's "unprecedented" actions.
 FHFA's Mot. to Dismiss and, in the Alternative, for Summ.

 J. at 10, Fairholme Funds, Inc. v.
 FHFA, No. 1:13-cv-01053-RCL (D.D.C.
 Jan.
-17, 2014), ECF No. 28 ("FHFA MTD") (Exhibit 6, A029).
-Few issues have so occupied the public mind as the Government's housing policy in the wake of the 2008 financial crisis.
-The Government's actions at issue in this case have been the subject of congressional hearings,7 think tank discussions,8 policy papers,9 and media coverage.10 Indeed, one of the first think-tank events in the aftermath of the 2014 midterm election focused on the Government's policy toward the GSEs.11 All public deliberation, however, has occurred in the absence of critical information PwC-without any basis in the Protective Order-has kept secret.
+17, 2014), ECF at issue in this case have been the subject of congressional hearings,6 think tank discussions,7 policy papers,8 and media coverage.9 Indeed, one of the first think-tank events in the aftermath of the 2014 midterm election focused on the Government's policy toward the GSEs.10 All public deliberation, however, has occurred in the absence of critical information Freddie Mac-without any basis in the Protective Order-has kept secret.
 The impoverishment of the debate over these crucial questions of public policy "cannot be ignored," Anderson, 805 F.2d at 7, and this Court should give the public access to the unredacted information.